-Lubricate motor according to manufacturer's instructions.
-Lubrication intervals will vary with motor speed, power draw, load, ambient temperatures, exposure to moisture, and seasonal or continuous operation.
+Lubricate the motor according to manufacturer's instructions.
+Lubrication intervals depend on motor speed, power draw, load, ambient temperatures, exposure to moisture, and seasonal or continuous operation.
 Electric motors should not be greased daily.
 Bearings can be ruined by either over- or under-greasing.